 We think our basket of businesses is priced to compound 10% to 15% per year.
 Our companies trade in aggregate at a lower valuation, have higher underlying expected earnings growth, and generate higher returns on capital than the S&P 500 broad market portfolio.
 Our businesses are qualitatively superior with sustainable competitive advantages.
 Plus, we rest easy knowing that our investment process manages business, valuation, and economic cycle risk as we move into year ten of the economic expansion.

 Good money management isn’t just finding great investment ideas, but it’s also having a thoughtful approach for when to sell.
-Stericycle, a business we sold at the end of July, provides a window into how our ongoing research process is central to our sell discipline.
+We sold one business at the end of July, which provides a window into how our ongoing research process is central to our sell discipline.

-Stericycle offers medical, pharmaceutical, and hazardous waste management services and document and hard drive destruction services.
-Our original thesis was as follows: Stericycle is a high cash generative business with sticky customer relationships.
+Our original thesis was as follows: the company is a high cash generative business with sticky customer relationships.
 While the company has found its way into headlines on more than one occasion over the last decade, we have reason to believe that better times lie ahead.
-The company is working through its small quantity “SQ” settlement and pricing reset, and its multi-year restructuring program should ultimately drive margin expansion.
+The company is working through a settlement and pricing reset, and its multi-year restructuring program should ultimately drive margin expansion.
 While debt levels are currently high, the business has a history of generating ample free cash flow that can be used to repay debt.
 The board is undergoing a much-needed reshuffling, bringing in fresh talent and views that bode well for future capital allocation and oversight.
-Under this thesis, we think the stock is worth $100 per share by 2020.
-And yet, we sold at $70 per share.
+Under this thesis, we think the stock is worth materially more than today’s market price.
+And yet, we sold .

-We’re usually more than willing to endure a lot of volatility for the potential for 15%+ compounded annual returns, but Stericycle’s debt profile disqualifies it from being a buy-and-wait position.
-Debt levels are high and are going to grow further with $275 million to $300 million in front-loaded restructuring expenses.
+We’re usually more than willing to endure a lot of volatility for the potential for 15%+ compounded annual returns, but the company’s debt profile disqualifies it from being a buy-and-wait position.
+Debt levels are high and are going to grow further with hundreds of millions of dollars in front-loaded restructuring expenses.
 Lenders have been flexible with debt covenants to date, but we’re not placing our faith in their continued acquiescence, while fundamentals deteriorate.

-We owned Stericycle for five months and during that time the company reported its 2017 fourth quarter and its 2018 first quarter.
+We owned the company for five months and during that time it reported its 2017 fourth quarter and its 2018 first quarter.
 Both reports showed additional margin pressures, signs of weakening cash flow, and declining earnings quality.
 As such, we exited the name at a small gain ahead of the company’s 2018 second quarter earnings release and conference call.